Self-pity

-Description
+Description/ Definition

 The feeling of self-pity typically arises when an individual attributes failures to external factors perceived as uncontrollable.
 Although the primary focus of self-pity is on the self and one's own emotions, it has a strong interpersonal component as well.
 In addition to loneliness, subjects may also feel "envy, blame, anger, and hostility directed towards others".